-STATEMENT OF INTENT: The Chapter bylaws or quidelines document is a critically important document that outlines the rules established and adopted by the Board of Directors/Advisory Board and/or Chapter Members, and specifies the overall structure, function, and method of operation of the organization.
-Annual review and amendment as needed of the bylaws/quidelines is critical to ensure that, as the organization evolves and changes, the bylaws/quidelines remain an accurate reflection of the actual organizational structure and method of operation for the Chapter.
-Having comprehensive, current bylaws/guidelines helps a chapter avoid undue conflict and confusion among its governing Board/agency and its membership, and protects the organization from random shifts that might otherwise occur during routine leadership changes within the organization.
+STATEMENT OF INTENT: The Chapter bylaws or guidelines document is a critically important document that outlines the rules established and adopted by the Board of Directors/Advisory Board and/or Chapter members, and specifies the overall structure, function, and method of operation of the organization.
+Annual review and amendment as needed of the bylaws/guidelines is critical to ensure that, as the organization evolves and changes, the bylaws/guidelines remain an accurate reflection of the actual organizational structure and method of operation for the Chapter.
+Having comprehensive, current bylaws/guidelines helps a chapter avoid undue conflict and confusion among its governing Board/Agency and its membership, and protects the organization.
 Nonprofit bylaws are governed by state law, so each state has its own regulations as to what must be addressed within an organization's bylaws.

-- The Chapter has comprehensive, adopted bylaws/quidelines that comply with state law and accurately reflect the current structure and operation of the Chapter.
+- 1. The Chapter has comprehensive, adopted bylaws/guidelines that comply with state law and accurately reflect the current structure and operation of the Chapter.
 The bylaws/guidelines address all the specific items listed in Essential Component B (above). - 2.
 The Chapter has comprehensive, adopted bylaws/guidelines that comply with state law and accurately reflect the current structure and operation of the Chapter.
 The bylaws/guidelines address all the specific items listed in Essential Component B (above) as well as additional detail about the activities, structure, operation, etc. of the organization.
-The governing Board of Directors/Advisory Board of the Chapter reviews and, as needed, amends the Chapter bylaws/guidelines on a regularly scheduled basis. - C. The Chapter has one or more dedicated staff and/or contract personnel with appropriate knowledge and skills for overseeing all day-to-day programmatic and administrative operations and activities of the Chapter.
+The governing Board of Directors/Advisory Board of the Chapter reviews and, as needed, amends the Chapter bylaws/guidelines on a regularly scheduled basis. - 3.
+The Chapter has multiple staff and/or contract positions, including that of Chapter Director/ Coordinator.
+Each of these positions has specific areas of responsibility within the Chapter, as outlined in his/her respective job description.
+All staff/personnel have received relevant training, knowledge, and experience related to the duties and responsibilities to which they are assigned.
+Staff/personnel have attended Chapter-specific training opportunities provided by NCA, RCACs, and other relevant providers as appropriate for each individual staff position.

+C. The Chapter has one or more dedicated staff and/or contract personnel with appropriate knowledge and skills for overseeing all day-to-day programmatic and administrative operations and activities of the Chapter.

-STATEMENT OF INTENT: The basic activities of a state Chapter are diverse and comprehensive and require there be a minimum of one staff member who serves as the primary contact for the Chapter.
+STATEMENT OF INTENT: The basic activities of a state Chapter are diverse and comprehensive, and require there be a minimum of one staff member who serves as the primary contact for the Chapter.
 This person(s) is (are) responsible for ensuring effective oversight of all Chapter activity, as outlined in a current and detailed job description.
-It is critical for the success and protection of the organization to ensure that the individual(s) responsible for oversight of the Chapter's operations has (have) relevant, current, and complete knowledge and experience to fulfill that responsibility.
+It is critical for the success and protection of the organization to ensure that the individual(s) responsible for oversight of the Chapter's operations has (have) relevant, current, and complete knowledge and experience to fulfill that responsibility